-- Helps protect against certain forms of cancer such as bone, breast, colon, larynx and lung cancers.
+- It helps protect against certain forms of cancer such as bone, breast, colon, larynx, and lung cancers.
 Asparagus contains glutathione a detoxifying compound that helps break down carcinogens and other harmful free radicals.

 - Asparagus is also packed with antioxidants.

-- Has anti-aging properties and helps our brains fight cognitive decline.
+- It has anti-aging properties and helps our brains fight cognitive decline.